Flipez/rocket-lang/docs/content/docs/literals/file.md

 ### lines()
 > Returns `ARRAY|ERROR`

-If successfull, returns all lines of the file as array elements, otherwise `null`.
+If successfull, returns all lines of the file as array elements, otherwise `nil`.
 Resets the position to 0 after read.